Chat with us, powered by LiveChat

 View map

-We first stop at the beautiful Cotopaxi National Park to admire the world’s highest active volcano.
-We’ll stroll around Limpiopungo Lake to discover the variety of plants and animals of the Ecuadorian mountains, totally different from those in the rainforest.
-We continue to Banos, located near the mighty Tungurahua Volcano.
+We travel to Cotopaxi National Park to admire the world’s highest active volcano.
+We visit Limpiopungo Lake to discover the flaura & fauna of the Ecuadorian mountains, a contrast from that of the rainforest.
+We’ll enjoy lunch at Tambopaxi Mountain Lodge.

 We ferry through the Itabaca Canal to the airport for our flight back to the mainland.
 Tonight is our Farewell Dinner in Guayaquil.